nbulaj/proxy_fetcher/README.md

 [![Coverage Status](https://coveralls.io/repos/github/nbulaj/proxy_fetcher/badge.svg)](https://coveralls.io/github/nbulaj/proxy_fetcher)
 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg)](#license)

-This gem can help your Ruby application to make HTTP(S) requests from proxy server, fetching and validating current proxy lists from the different proxy services like [HideMyAss](http://hidemyass.com/) or Hide My Name.
+This gem can help your Ruby application to make HTTP(S) requests from proxy by fetching and validating actual proxy lists from the different providers like [HideMyAss](http://hidemyass.com/) or Hide My Name.

+It gives you a `Manager` class that can load proxy list, validate it and return random or specific proxy entry.
+Take a look at the documentation below to find all the gem features.

 **IMPORTANT** currently HideMyAss service closed free proxy list service, but it will be open soon and gem will be updated.